 * When you change your password, any connected devices will be disconnected.

 - Certain apps and features that require a Wi-Fi connection might not work while using a Personal Hotspot.
 For example, you might not be able to make an iCloud backup or upload photos to iCloud Photo Library or Photo Stream.

 - Learn how to use Instant Hotspot on your Mac, iPhone, iPad or iPod touch.

-- Get help with Personal Hotspot on your iOS device.
+- Get help with Personal Hotspot on your iOS and iPadOS devices.